strong-code/Homeless/README.md

 ##Requirements

-Node.js and Express via npm
+Node.js and Express as well as parse-rss via npm (I need to make a package.json file at some point if the requires ever grow bigger, for now just deal with it you nerds)

 Hopefully I will have a demo up and running on Heroku once the backend is finished.